SW Florida Real Estate

 Single family from about 1/2 mil+.
 No road access to this island.
 Small plane, boat, or ferry only.

 No true Gulf access.
 Canals are for drainage purposes only.

-* opens in a pop-up window.
-The list is based on generalities for these areas and is for a general idea of pricing only.
+Info is based on generalities for these areas and is for a general idea of pricing only.

 To give some more specific examples, letís go over Cape Coral waterfront a bit more, accounting for age, size, and water access differences, and how they affect pricing.

 For a 1960ís built small 1250 square foot home needing total renovation, but with desirable unrestricted boating access (no bridges, no locks, no lifts) expect $250,000 on up for bottom priced properties.
 In this case, it is being sold for the land value alone.
 Some buyers will choose to retain the current home, perhaps remodeling it as it will be extremely dated!
 Others will [eventually] bulldoze the home (about $10k to do so) because the choice waterfront location warrants building something much better on the lot.
 This happens frequently in the Yacht Club section of Cape Coral, as the small original homes were built on choice waterfront lots.
 If this matches up with your expectations you should focus you search on the Cape Coral Yacht Club but also give consideration to the following Cape Coral neighborhoods: Savona, Palaco Grande, Cornwallis, and Everest, as well as ĎUnit 3í just to the West of the Yacht Club.